hos-b/cpp-ref/README.md

 }
 ```
 ### 5.5. virtual functions
-are made in the base class to be overwritten in the derived class. they can still be called though. if a function is not defined as virtual and still overwritten in the child class, a base class pointer that was initialized with the adress of a child object will always call the function in the base class (power of polymorphism goes to shit).
+are made in the base class to be overridden in the derived class. they can still be called though. if a function is not defined as virtual and still overridden in the child class, a base class pointer that was initialized with the adress of a child object will always call the function in the base class (power of polymorphism goes to shit).

+Since C++11, it is recommended to add `override` after function declaration in the child class.

 ### 5.6. pure virtual and abstract classes
 a pure virtual function is a virtual function whose definition is "=0". classes with at least one pure virtual function are called abstract. we cannot create objects of abstract classes but can create pointers for polymorphism. this also doesn't mean that they can't have useful callable functions.